Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Introduction

-The first step of our reduction mimics the approaches in~\cite{Bring} and \cite{AWW}.
-In particular, each $x \in A$ and $y \in B$ is a assigned a ``gadget'' sequence.
+The first step of our reduction mimics the approaches in~\cite{Bring} (as well as \cite{AWW}).
+In particular, each $x \in A$ and $y \in B$ is assigned a ``gadget'' sequence.
 Then, the gadget sequences for all $a \in A$ are concatenated together to form the first input sequence, and the gadget sequences for all $b \in B$ are concatenated to form the second input sequence.

-The correctness of the reduction is proven by showing that: \begin{itemize} \item If the there is a pair of orthogonal vectors $x \in A$ and $y \in B$, then one can traverse the two sequences in a way that the gadgets assigned to $x$ and $y$ are {\em aligned}, which implies that the distance induced by this traversal is ``small''. \item If there is no orthogonal pair, then no such traversal exists, which implies that the distance induced by any traversal is ``large''. \end{itemize}
+The correctness of the reduction is proven by showing that: \begin{itemize} \item If there is a pair of orthogonal vectors $x \in A$ and $y \in B$, then one can traverse the two sequences in a way that the gadgets assigned to $x$ and $y$ are {\em aligned}, which implies that the distance induced by this traversal is ``small''. \item If there is no orthogonal pair, then no such traversal exists, which implies that the distance induced by any traversal is ``large''. \end{itemize}

 The mechanics of this argument depends on the specific distance function.
 In the case of Frechet distance, the output value is determined by the maximum distance between the aligned elements, so it suffices to show that the distance between two vector gadgets is smaller than $C$ if they are orthogonal and at least $C$ if they are not, for some value of $C$.
 In contrast, edit distance {\em sums up} the distances between {\em all} aligned gadgets (as well as the costs of insertions and deletions used to create the alignment), which imposes stronger requirements on the construction.
 Specifically, we need to show that if two vectors $x$ and $y$ are not orthogonal, i.e., they have at least one overlapping $1$, then the distance between their gadgets is {\em equal} to $C$, not just at least $C$.
 Since we need to ensure that the distance between two gadgets cannot grow in the number of overlapping $1$s, our gadget design and analysis become more complex.